nelsonestrada5/podcast_summarizer/README.md

 Podcast Summarizer is an app that automatically downloads podcast episodes, transcribes them using [Whisper](https://whisper.ai/), and generates summaries using [ChatGPT](https://openai.com/blog/chat-history/).

 ## Features
+- Extract the RSS feed URL based on a podcast name
 - Automatic downloading of podcast episodes from RSS feeds
 - Speech-to-text transcription using Whisper
 - Text summarization using ChatGPT